cowholio4/lambda-contact-form/README.md

 # Lambda-Contact

-A simple lambda function created to allow contact form posts from our static website hosted on S3/Cloudfront.
+A simple aws-lambda function that allows you to have a contact form on your static website. (hosted on S3/Cloudfront) Currently, emails are sent via SES.

-I made this in August 2015 for a startup I joined.
-In 2017, I modified it to use serverless.
+I made this aws-lambda function in August 2015 for a startup I joined and in 2017 I modified it to use serverless.

 # Instructions

 1. Install [serverless](https://serverless.com/)
 2. Run `npm install`
 3. Change the config.json file to match your 'from' to 'to'.
-4. serverless deploy
+4. Run `serverless deploy`
+5. Copy the URL from the output of the previous command and use it in your contact form.

+## Exmaple Form
 ```
 <form method="post" action="https://API_GATEWAY/contact">
     <input name="name" required="true" placeholder="Name" type="text" id="name">